EBZebra/docs/edge/source/guide/configreference.md

 	<Username value="username"/>

 ### Password
-**WARNING: Accepts alpha-numeric characters only.
-Entering non-text characters (< > \ / " ') in the password field will corrupt the Config.xml file**.
+**WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
+Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.

 Specifies the password to be provided automatically when Enterprise Browser is instructed to navigate to any page that requires basic or digest HTTP authentication.
 If this setting is absent, a login prompt will be displayed with a password of (“”).
 Enterprise Browser will permit multiple incorrect entries before presenting the 'HTTP 401 Unauthorized' page.
 When used with IE engine, will permit multiple incorrect entries. **Applies to Android and WM/CE**.

 **Possible Values**